DCM-UPB/QNets/test/README.md

 # LEGEND OF THE UNIT TESTS

-You can either use `make check` inside test directory, run `./run_all.sh` or switch into a specific unittest folder and `./run.sh`.
+Use `make check` either inside test directory (i.e. run all tests) or in a specific unittest folder.

 ## Unit Test 1